 Tip: Using a cloud-based software solution is an easy way to collect and save all project documents in one location throughout the life of the project.

-Smartsheet is a spreadsheet-inspired task and project management tool with powerful collaboration and communication features.
-With templates and customization options, it’s easy to build a project management plan that fit the needs of any project.
-By providing a broad range of views including Gantt, calendar, and traditional grid, as well as Smartsheet SightsTM dashboards, you can manage projects the way you want.
+Smartsheet is a spreadsheet-inspired work management tool with powerful collaboration and communication features.
+With templates and customization options, it’s easy to build a project management plan that fits the needs of any project.
+By providing a broad range of views including Gantt, calendar, grid, and dashboards, you can manage projects the way you want.
 Track project requirements, store documents, create timelines, and organize key details.

 Plus, with Smartsheet’s newest view, Card View, teams have a more visual way to work, communicate, and collaborate.
 Card View enables you to focus attention with rich cards, provide perspective with flexible views, and prioritize and adjust work more visually.
 Categorize cards into lanes to organize your work more visually.
 Display information on cards including custom fields, images, and color-coding to better focus your team’s attention.
 Intuitively change lanes and filter cards to see the flow of work from multiple perspectives.
 Act on tasks and change status of work by dragging and dropping cards through the lanes to immediately share updates with the entire team.